What will end job interviews?

 - Managers don’t want naysayers on their team.
 Managers don’t want to deal with problems.
 Many employees think that a manager’s job is to solve employee problems.
-If that were the case, all the folks that are working in day cares would be perfectly qualified to work as managers in corporate America.
+If that were the case, all the folks that are working in daycare would be perfectly qualified to work as managers in corporate America.
 Managers are people, and people don’t like to work with problem creator.

 I want to hire and promote employees that see the glass half full.
 I don’t want to hang out with a naysayer.
 I don’t want to work with someone who sees the glass half empty.
 If you think the world is going to come to an end, then go build a bunker and stockpile it with MRE’s and guns.
 I don’t need a cheerleader, but I don’t want a naysayer.
 If I am going to err, I am going to err on the side of a cheerleader.

 Anyone can be happy-go-lucky when times are good